muzak-project/muzak/CONFIGURATION.md

 *Optional.*

+*Default:* `false`

+If `autoplay: true` is set in the configuration file, then muzak will begin tell the player to begin playing as soon as media is loaded.

+### `default_playlist`

+*Optional.*

 *No default.*

-`autoplay: <playlist>` should be set to a playlist that the user wishes to automatically start when muzak starts.
-If not set, no playlist is automatically played.
+`default_playlist: <playlist>` should be set to a playlist that the user wishes to automatically load when muzak starts.
+If not set, no playlist is automatically loaded.

+*Note:* `default_playlist` does not automatically play the specified playlist (it only loads it). `autoplay: true` must be set to automatically play the default playlist.

 ## Daemon/client configuration